 Inspiration Times FOUR

-Our family has learned a lot together over the past three years.
+Our family has learned a lot together over the past four years.
 We know what it takes to safely prepare food.
 We have our favorite gluten free recipes.
 We know how to eat safely when we are away from home.
 This process has taught my children to be mindful of their dietary choices.
 There have been many times when I know they were tempted to eat something they could not – but they have learned to resist that temptation.
 I know they are not perfect, but they have learned to accept this lifestyle and to embrace it.
 They have learned so much responsibility.
 Little did I know this diagnosis would be a wonderful opportunity for growth (both figuratively and literally!).
 I am so proud of them!
 They are my inspiration.

 Blessings in Our Story